mirchencom/webconsole/Todo/Tasks/Index.md

 * [ ] Replace `wcdependencies` implementation of `javascript_function`
 * [ ] Replace all `do_javascript` calls with new helper method calls in gems
 * [ ] The javascript string methods should also be moved from the controller
-* [ ] HTML Plugin `tc_controller` is bringing out an API bug, if a base URL is not set, then a second call to load HTML will fail because the `window_id` will get passed in as the base URL
-	* Add a `WindowManager` test for this
 * [ ] Make HTML test pass, and do similar for markdown
 * [ ] Add those to main tests